100 Notable alumni of

 -

 Heiko Echter von der Leyen is a German physician.
-He was born into the von der Leyen family in Hanover, which belonged to the German nobility.
-Von der Leyen is married to Ursula von der Leyen, the President of the European Commission since 2019.
+He was born into the von der Leyen family in Hanover.
+Von der Leyen is married to Ursula von der Leyen, the president of the European Commission since 2019.

 -